 “Hologate does it all – it provides a completely immersive experience, intense game play for all ages, and with the ongoing content development, will provide playability for years to come.”

 The VR industry is a bit like the Wild West right now.
 There are dozens of new companies that are popping up to try and take advantage of the popularity of this technology.
 But how long will they last?
 Can they provide service and support on busy weekends?
 In what country is the support located?

 You need a proven pioneer with hundreds of successful ventures and meaningful experience.
 At Creative Works, we’ve been helping entertainment venues for more than 20 years.
 We have a fully staffed support department that offers premium support 9am to 9pm, 7 days a week.
 This is the kind of service you want for any attraction at your facility.

 Plus, we offer an online video training course for your employees.
 This industry has high turnover due seasonality factors and employees leaving for college or the “real world.”
-These videos make it easier to train your staff consistently trained on the right ways to operate the Hologate attraction.
+These videos make it easier to train your staff consistently on the right ways to operate the Hologate Arena attraction.

 “It was easy for us to choose Hologate.
 With our previous experience with Creative Works we knew that not only were we choosing a quality VR attraction, but we were choosing a company that has proven support for us.
 It’s easy to purchase something, [but] it’s a whole other issue when you cannot get the support you need for it.”

 This is the perfect time to add a virtual reality experience to your facility.
 But you can’t just pick a VR platform at random and expect to succeed.
 You need to know your own business and consider the factors in this article to find the best fit for you.

 We’d love to help you determine if Hologate Arena is the right fit for you.
 You can click here to request a quote.
 Or, if you’re not ready for a quote just yet, you can download the free report below.